hassmemon/tic-tac-toe/README.md

 ## Unsolved Problems
 * The game prompts the user if they would like to play again after win/draw.
 It should continue to prompt the user if the input is invalid.
+* The game does not declare a draw until the last move of the game.
+At turn 8, the game should check if victory is still feasible, and declare a draw if it isn't.
+A further improvement would be to enhance the predictive capabilities of the game, declaring the outcome of the game as early as possible.

 ## Possible improvements
 The following features would be good to include in the game.
 These are in addition to the ideas suggested in the bonus section of the assignment: